uio-bmi/compairr/README.md

 ## Binaries

-The code should compile easily by running `make` in the `src` directory.
-Binaries for Linux and macOS are distributed with each release.
+The code is C++11 standard compliant and should compile easily using a modern C++ compiler.
+Run `make clean`, `make`, `make test` or `make install` in the main folder to clean, build, test or install the tool.
+Binaries for Linux and macOS are also distributed with each release.